mileskent/low-level-vault/Control Unit.md

 # Flat ROM
 * More space
 * Faster since only one ROM access in each microinstruction
+* Add a T bit to the ROM
+	* AND the T bit and the Z reg become the 6th address bit
+* Add an M bit to the ROM
+	* AND the M bit and the OP to become the 7-10 address bits
+* Clone fetch in microcode

 # Hardwired
 * More expensive